2026 Symposium poster artwork

 Here are a few questions that can help extend your thinking but feel free to develop your own:

-• What can the sciences, human and behavioral sciences, the humanities, the fine arts, and the workforce tell us about greed and/or living well while doing or being “good”?
+What can the hard sciences, human and behavioral sciences, the humanities, the fine arts, and workforce tell us about the body, a body, embodiment, knowledge, and coding?

-• What are the benefits and challenges of greed?
-What are the benefits and challenges of living sustainably?
+What are the benefits and challenges of embodied knowledge?
+What are the benefits and challenges of naming a knowledge, embodying a knowledge, and/or de/recoding it?

 Our intention is to enable students and their supporters to think more deeply than we’re able to in the classroom while sharing in formal and less formal networking opportunities.